Skip to content

 Finally, the tool uses “robust modeling tools and Monte Carlo analysis of your actual spending and savings habits” to provide you with the monthly spending you can likely afford in retirement.

-Why I Think Personal Capital Rocks!
+Why I Think Empower Rocks!

-At the time I was a Mint.com user but began using them both because Mint lacked investment tracking at the time and I wanted to try PC out before jumping ship on Mint.
+At the time, I was a Mint.com user but began using them both because Mint lacked investment tracking at the time, and I wanted to try PC out before jumping ship on Mint.

-Within six months I chose Personal Capital over Mint and have never looked back.
+Within six months, I chose Personal Capital over Mint and have never looked back.
 But you may wish to use both.

 A few times each year, I look a little deeper into our investments using the Investment Checkup tool.
 All done in minutes.